DanaAlesmael/Hospital-Robot-Face/README.md

 * With all this being done, the robot body's dimenssion should be fixed to match with its head.
-This issue is faced because I have started designing the robot's body first.
+This issue is faced because I have started designing the robot's body first, which can be seen in https://github.com/DanaAlesmael/Hospital-Robot-Body.git